orcfax/docs/docs/FAQ/faq-2.md

 | 4th drop     | epoch 455     | 2023-12-16     |
 | 5th drop     | epoch 461     | 2024-01-15     |
 | 6th drop     | epoch 467     | 2024-02-14     |

+**NOTE: While the final reward drop was made available to participants in Epoch 467, the last Epoch to claim any rewards will be 510 or September 16, 2024.**